alexecus/php-vagrant/README.md

-PHP VM
+PHP Vagrant
 -------
-PHP VM is a fast and stable local web environment built using Vagrant and Ansible.
+PHP Vagrant is a fast and stable local web environment built using Vagrant and Ansible.

 Start working on your PHP projects without the hassle of setting up your development enviroment.